 So if you want to hike a picturesque trail with gorgeous sea and coastal views, consider hiking Dragon’s Back Hike in Hong Kong.
 And when you complete the entire trail, it will lead you to Big Wave Bay Beach, a perfect spot for ending a day of hiking.

 Have 2 extra days in Hong Kong? – Spend 2 days in Macau

 What you need to know before hiking Dragon’s Back in Hong Kong

 Before you travel to Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips specifically for hiking Dragon’s Back

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation (MTR, bus, minibus, ferry and tram).
 Purchase one at any MTR station or convenience store.
 It costs $100HKD but you can use $50 stored value and get your $50HKD refundable deposit when you leave.
-It is useful to take MTR and bus to hike Dragon’s Back Trail
+It is useful to take MTR and bus to hike Dragon’s Back Trail.

 - It is safe for solo female travellers to hike Dragon’s Back.
 Even if you are hiking solo, there are always people around.
-The path is clearly marked and cell phone signal is excellent.
+The path is clearly marked and the cell phone signal is excellent.